pranaysahith/k8-rebuild-folder-to-folder/README.md

   $ chmod +x packer/mount-efs.sh
   $ ./packer/mount-efs.sh <file system domain> <mount path>
 ```
   * In mount path, there are four folders that will be created: Input, Output, Error and logs.
-These folders can be accessed from any instance for which file system is mounted
+These folders can be accessed from any instance for which file system is mounted.
+  * Mmount path should be different from mounted path used in `k8-f2f-service` instance (in this example different from /data/folder-to-folder)

 ### Running Service

 * Once all componenets are created, final setup should have following components: